nodeshift/web-application-reference/docs/front-end/cross-platform.md

 to install a PWA.

-If more integration is needed than a PWA can provide, a common option is to use a “hybrid application” which embeds a web application built with standard Web technologies into a native application and provides a higher level of integration into the native platforms.
+If more integration is needed than a PWA can provide, a common option is to use a hybrid application which embeds a web application built with standard Web technologies into a native application and provides a higher level of integration into the native platforms.